 In some instances, patients are referred to one of U-M's genetic counselors for potential further genetic testing.
 For more information, please visit the Cancer Genetics Clinic.

-U-M physicians will work closely with a patient's primary care physician and other physicians near their home to ensure they are receiving optimal care.
-For those with persistent or recurrent disease, U-M physicians will aggressively pursue all treatment options, including any new clinical trials offered.
+Follow-up CareClinic visits, imaging studies, and blood work are generally obtained every three months to assess disease status and look for evidence of recurrence or disease progression.
+U-M physicians will work closely with a patient's primary care physician and other physicians (oncologists) near their home to ensure they are receiving optimal care.
+For those with persistent or recurrent disease, U-M physicians consider all treatment options and stay abreast of new clinical trials offered around the world.

 Still have questions?

 The nurses at Cancer AnswerLine™ have answers.
 Call 1-800-865-1125 and you'll get a personal response from one of our registered nurses, who have years of experience in caring for people with cancer.